 Support your community.
 Advance your career.
 Fulfill your purpose

 Joining the Canadian Mental Health Association – Peel Dufferin Branch means you’ll be part of something meaningful.
-For starters, we’re honoured to have received the Canadian Non-Profit Employer of Choice Award for our efforts to help people live better.
-Providing support and services to those who live with mental illness and addictions, we’re committed to increasing awareness and addressing the stigma surrounding mental health.
+For starters, we’re honored to have received the Canadian Non-Profit Employer of Choice Award for our efforts to help people live better.
+Providing support and services to those who live with mental illness, we’re committed to increasing awareness and addressing the stigma surrounding mental health.
 That’s why we’ve made it a priority to create a diverse organization that represents the communities we serve – and the people we help.

 What we offer

 As a community-based agency, we’re dedicated to the mental, physical, and social health of everyone – including our team members.
-That’s why we’re proud to offer a total rewards package that helps our Crisis Workers balance their professional and home life.
-Our shift schedule equates to about 10 months of work out of the year, giving you the flexibility to pursue your personal interests.
+That’s why we’re proud to offer a total rewards package that helps our employees balance their professional and home life.
 You’ll also be empowered to keep learning new skills and reaching your goals – from developing a career growth plan to participating in training sessions.

-In addition to competitive benefits like health, dental, EAP and life insurance, we offer our permanent team members some unique perks that really stand out:
+In addition to competitive benefits like health, dental and EFAP we offer our fulltime permanent team members the following perks:

-- 18 days accrued personal days plus 2 flexible days each year
+- Up to 18 paid personal days accrued per year, plus 2 flexible days each year

 - Ongoing professional development plus $250 annual funding for continuing education and certifications